Home Chemistry Gas Laws Kinetic Theory of Gases

 Postulates of Kinetic Theory of Gases

-The kinetic theory of gases consists of the following postulates or assumptions,
+To derive the kinetic equation or formula, the kinetic theory of gases consists of the following postulates or assumptions,

 • Gas molecules are composed of very small discrete particles.
 For the same gases, the mass and size of molecules are the same but the mass and size are different for different gases.